pamelasanchezvi/kubernetes/docs/user-guide/compute-resources.md

 The `Restart Count:  5` indicates that the `simmemleak` container in this pod was terminated and restarted 5 times.

-Once [#10861](https://github.com/GoogleCloudPlatform/kubernetes/issues/10861) is resolved the reason for the termination of the last container will also be printed in this output.

-Until then you can call `get pod` with the `-o template -t ...` option to fetch the status of previously terminated containers:
+You can call `get pod` with the `-o template -t ...` option to fetch the status of previously terminated containers:

 ```console
 [13:59:01] $ ./cluster/kubectl.sh  get pod -o template -t '{{range.status.containerStatuses}}{{"Container Name: "}}{{.name}}{{"\r\nLastState: "}}{{.lastState}}{{end}}'  simmemleak-60xbc